Balancing Trust with Your Team and Organization

 Balancing Trust: Team and Organization Together

 Your team needs to know you’ve got their back and can guide them.
 Meanwhile, the organization expects you to keep your team aligned with the company’s broader goals.
 The challenge is finding that middle ground.
-When your team knows you’ll represent them fairly while also supporting the company’s direction, they’ll have more faith in your leadership.
+When your team knows you’ll represent them fairly while supporting the company’s direction, they’ll have more faith in your leadership.

 Building Trust with Your Team